garsua/aiida-gollum/docs/index.rst

 The aiida-gollum python package interfaces the GOLLUM transport code (http://www.physics.lancs.ac.uk/gollum) with the AiiDA framework (http://www.aiida.net).
-The package contains: plugins for GOLLUM itself and basic workflows.
+The package contains plugins for GOLLUM itself and basic workflows.
 It is distributed under the MIT license and available from (https://github.com/garsua/aiida-gollum/).